AY2425S1-CS2113-W13-3/tp/docs/UserGuide.md

 ### Edit the information of an event or a participant: `edit`

-Edit the name/time/venue/priority of an event, or edit the number/email of a participant.
+Edit the information of an event/participant/item.

 Format:

+* `edit -e EVENT -name EVENT_NAME -t TIME -v VENUE -u PRIORITY` for editing an event's basic information.
 * `edit -p PARTICIPANT -n NUMBER -email EMAIL -e EVENT` for editing a participant's contact information in an event.
-* `edit -e EVENT -name EVENT_NAME -t TIME -v VENUE -u PRIORITY` for editing an event's basic information.
+* `edit -m ITEM > NEW_ITEM -e EVENT` for editing an item's information in an event.

 Examples:

 * `edit -p Mary -n 9182 3213 -email mary@gmail.com -e CS2113`
 * `edit -e CS2113 -name CS2113T -t 2024-10-25 16:00 -v LT16 -u HIGH`
+* `edit -m balloon > cake -e anniversary`

 ### View all participants or items for an event: `view`